scizeron/jidr/README.md

 * rollback
 * health

-Some new specific commands can be added in order to be forwared to the application.
+Some new specific commands can be added as could be forwarded to the application.

 # app.sh _script_